Binghamton Bearcats

-The Binghamton Bearcats are the NCAA Division I athletics teams at Binghamton University located in Binghamton, New York.
+The Binghamton Bearcats are the NCAA Division I athletics teams at Binghamton University located in Vestal, New York.
 United States.
 They are one of four Division I programs in the SUNY system.
 A member of the America East Conference, Binghamton University, SUNY sponsors teams in eleven men's and ten women's NCAA-sanctioned sports.
 The men's golf, men's tennis, and women's tennis teams are affiliate members of the Northeast Conference, and the wrestling team is a member of the Eastern Intercollegiate Wrestling Association.